 The Lupuka Community School was founded by local subsistence farming families in 1991.
-It used to consist of two temporary classrooms constructed in 2010 from sticks and mud bricks – with heavy rains having damaged the walls and roof.
+It consisted of two temporary classrooms constructed in 2010 from sticks and mud bricks – with heavy rains having damaged the walls and roof.

-The school currently used to have 85 girls and 65 boys enrolled and taught up to grade 4.
-Having completed the project, it will grew in capacity significantly and taught up to grade 7.
+The school previously had 85 girls and 65 boys enrolled and taught up to grade 4.

 The school was taught by parents who volunteered at the school.
 Having completed the teachers’ house, qualified professional teachers were sent to the school by the Ministry of Education.

 Unemployed men and women from Lupuka were selected to join our training programme.
 The trainees learned on site and those who passed their exams earned a nationally recognised building certificate.